Chatswood Chase: History

 Chatswood Chase officially opened on 23 March 1983 by and was the first large scale shopping centre after the opening of Wallace Way and Lemon Grove in the 1980s.
 The centre contained a Coles New World supermarket, Kmart, David Jones and it was the home to the only Myer store in NSW until the early 1990s then briefly became Grace Bros before closing altogether.
-This made Chatswood the only suburb in Sydney to have two Grace Bros. stores around this time.
+This made Chatswood the only suburb in Sydney to have two Grace Bros stores around this time.
 The space vacated by Grace Bros became a food court and speciality stores.

-In 2003, Chatswood Chase was purchased by Centro (now Vicinity Centres).
+In September 2003 it was sold to the CFS Gandel Retail Trust.

-In 2007, Vicinity Centres proceeded with a large and extensive redevelopment, growing the centre's gross lettable area by approximately 10,300 m2.
+In 2007 a large and extensive redevelopment, growing the centre's gross lettable area by approximately 10,300 m2 commenced.
 Total cost was around $185 million.

-The Trust previously reported the acquisition of an adjoining office building at 19 Havilah Street in Chatswood and has since also secured an option to purchase the access lane to Chatswood Chase off Malvern Avenue to facilitate the proposed redevelopment.
+The trust previously reported the acquisition of an adjoining office building at 19 Havilah Street in Chatswood and has since also secured an option to purchase the access lane to Chatswood Chase off Malvern Avenue to facilitate the proposed redevelopment.

 This involved relocating Coles supermarket into a larger retail area, undertaking a major extension to the lower ground retail space, the introduction of a new food court, the addition of approximately 130 new car parking spaces and an upgrade to the Victoria Avenue entrance.
 Work on the expansion concluded in 2010 and the centre was renamed to Chatswood Chase Sydney.

-Apple opened its second retail store in Australia on 9 August 2008.
+Apple opened its second Apple Store in Australia on 9 August 2008.

 In August 2012, Harvey Norman closed its store due to poor sales and was replaced by JB Hi-Fi.

+In November 2017, GIC purchased a 49% shareholding.
+Vicinity announced its re-acquisition of this 49% stake in October 2023, with the deal closing in March 2024.